 Finally, because of the significant amount of money involved and potential complications, it may be worthwhile to consult with a real estate broker or attorney.
 In addition, local laws often control the kind of real estate disclosures you need to make, so check your local as well as state laws.

-If you are selling a home, you need to make sure you disclose certain facts and conditions, such as the presence of termites or lead contamination.
-If you have concerns about such disclosures or need additional clarity, you may want to speak with an attorney.
-Get started now with a free evaluation from a real estate attorney in your area.
+If you're selling a home, you need to make sure you disclose certain facts and conditions, such as the presence of termites or lead contamination.
+If you have concerns about such disclosures or need additional clarity, you may want to speak with a legal professional.
+Find a real estate attorney near you to learn more.